FossMec/Awesome-GSoC-List/README.md

 [amazing resources](https://www.youtube.com/user/harkirat1)
 - [GSoC 2019 preparation Guide](https://www.youtube.com/watch?v=zT11Mhgqiek) - Check out this amazing video from Supragya
 Raj who is also a GSoCer and has also made other amazing [videos related to GSoC](https://www.youtube.com/channel/UC9S1O55MD9kzL5wRDFL_o5A)

+And Yea if you really want to crack the GSoC coding entrance [follow the advice](https://www.hellozee.dev/cracking_gsoc/) of my good friend @hellozee

 Before winding up.
 It's always good to note that GSoC is just an opportunity to prove your Software development skill.
 There are other opportunities as well in Open source world.
 Check out Tapasweni Pathak list of [Open source internships](https://github.com/tapaswenipathak/Open-Source-Internships)